Search by keyword or browse our list of services.

 Levels of certain substances in the fluid sample, such as alpha-fetoprotein, can also be checked.
 Some abnormal levels may mean there is a problem with the development of the brain and nerves.

 Amniocentesis is usually done between weeks 15 and 20 of the pregnancy for genetic testing.
-It can be done later, during the third trimester of pregnancy, to find out how mature the baby's lungs are.
+It can be done later in pregnancy to check for an infection.

 To learn more, visit Healthwise.org